niolabs/docs/docs/properties/expressions.md

 -> "ergo sum"
 ```

-Default libraries can be used in expressions:
+Default libraries can be used in expressions.
 ```
 # math operations are allowed by default (as are regex, datetime, random, and json)
 "{{ math.sin(math.radians(90)) }}"
 -> 1.0
 ```

-Syntax error:
+Syntax error
 ```
 "If you don't close the brackets {{1 + 5"
 -> "If you don't close the brackets {{1 + 5"
 ```

-Raw signal with method:
+Raw signal with method
 ```
 # given a signal s == { v1: 23, v2: "zabow!", v3: "sad trombone…"}
 {{ $.to_dict() }}